openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 - If a given default applies to multiple versions of a distribution, that variable needs to be specified for each version which it affects.

-If you wish to enable Cross-Orogin Resource Sharing (CORS), such as to connect a javascript based web client, options have been added to allow a user to enable the integrated support.
+If you wish to enable Cross-Origin Resource Sharing (CORS), such as to connect a javascript based web client, options have been added to allow a user to enable the integrated support.